ItsK1tty/w1tchdocs/docs/source/reference.rst

 set_vehicle_bypass(``toggle``)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Checks whether the bypass for spawning Online cars in SinglePlayer is enabled.
+Sets whether the bypass for spawning Online cars in SinglePlayer is enabled.

 **Parameters:**